Types of Mesothelioma Chemotherapy

 • Keep the bandages over the site dry.

 Multimodal treatment is commonplace for mesothelioma patients.
 This is when a patient receives 2 or more treatment modalities, such as chemotherapy and radiation.
-Surgery and chemotherapy is a popular multimodal method due to their success rates.
+Surgery and chemotherapy are popular multimodal methods due to their success rates.

 Surgical treatment offers the best chances of survival for eligible patients.
 Studies have also shown that multimodal treatment increases survival times even more.